gergelyhornyak/BlackHoleRendering/README.md

 `nvcc` and add the flags from the [Windows instructions](#command-line)

-## Project tasks

-### Scope No1:

-- Report and Code:
-  - optimise:
-    - for multiple cores of CPUs, ✅
-    - and for GPUs, ✅
-  - distribute the program using .cuh and .h files
-- Profile the code:
-  - See how much of RAM, Cache, Registers are used,
-  - Use profiling applications like **Nvidia Nsight Compute 2024.3.2.0** and **Intel VTune Profiler 2024.3**. ✅

-### Scope No2:

-- Contribute to the project:
-  - enhance the program with custom features
-  - For example: refactor Eigen library, use instead own functions and methods, ✅
-  - Use parameters through the code. ▶

 ## Reference

-The default program originites from Aula, under the module page.
+The default program originites from Aula Portal, under the module page.

 Papers: